-Recently we have been experimenting with more rest and more de-loading in the gym, with an athlete that I work with.
-As with many athletes, trying to convince someone that less is more can be pretty difficult especially with major trials or competition is coming up.
-But we have recently we made a few major changes to his training program with some pretty good results.
-Firstly, he was complaining of being pretty flat and really tired towards the end of his 4 week training block.
-This meant the third and fourth week of his training block were becoming less productive.
-Getting the program right is what I believe to be the most difficult part of programming and coaching.
-How to fit ll the elements of your training into your program.
-We never want to leave anything out just in case that is the secret ingredient.
-Heavy weights, speed, power, plyometrics, track speed, what volume, how many days, on what days do we do speed v power or heavy etc… This complexities go on and on.
-Don’t worry you are not only here.
-Im pretty sure that every coach around the world continuously questions themselves when it comes to getting the programming right.
+Recently we experimented with more rest and de-loading in the gym to improve PB’s.
+As with many athletes, trying to convince someone that less is more can be pretty difficult especially when major trials or competition is coming up.
+But we have recently made a few changes to the training program and obtained some pretty good results.
+Being tired and flat towards the end of his 4 week training block was becoming common.
+This meant the third and fourth week of training were becoming less productive.
+Getting the program right is what I believe to be the most difficult part of programming and coaching and where art and science come into it.